 Federal tax law, as it applies to both companies and life insurance policies.

-Principles of Insurance and Underwriting
+Principles of Insurance and Risk Selection

-The Illustration Actuary must be able to assess the effect of underwriting and marketing, and changes therein on the illustrated scales for which the Illustration Actuary is certifying, along with the associated risks and uncertainties.
-The Illustration Actuary must also be familiar with insurance company management of NGEs and participating dividends.
+The Illustration Actuary must be able to assess the effect of marketing, risk selection, and changes therein on the illustrated scales for which the Illustration Actuary is certifying, along with the associated risks and uncertainties.
+The Illustration Actuary must also be familiar with insurance company management of any NGEs or participating dividends.

 Various types of underwriting for each of the coverages and features described in Section A, Policy Forms and Coverages above, including differences between full underwriting, accelerated underwriting, simplified issue, and guaranteed issue.